 The program is federally funded by the U.S. Department of Education for a five year period.
 It was originally funded in October 2104, therefore it has been in operation less than a year.
 The funding level is consistent and the fiscal challenge will be to maintain costs (which are mostly personnel) for the five years.
 The main goal is to integrate services into ongoing services for institutional and continuous improvement.
-The funds support a director, a coordinator, an administrative assistant (not yet hired) and reasign time of faculty in the English and English as Second Language departments.
-Two major contributions made to the program are coming from the Student Equity program - a 60% dedicated counselor and funds from the district to purchase and install two portable buildings for the Multicultural Center.
+The funds support a director, a coordinator, an administrative assistant, and includes reasign time of faculty in the English, History and English as Second Language departments.
+Two major contributions made to the program are coming from the Student Equity program - a 60% dedicated counselor and funds for student books and print cards.